dafny-lang/dafny/docs/DafnyRef/Types.md

 A `nameonly` formal may also have a default value and thus be optional.

 Any formals after a `nameonly` formal must either be `nameonly` themselves or have default values.
-Otherwise an error will result when an attempt is made to call the function or method with such a formal list.

 The formals of datatype constructors are not required to have names.
 A nameless formal may not have a default value, nor may it follow a formal